Why using the right gender pronouns matters

-Special thanks to Rosalie M. Rodriguez, Senior Associate Dean of Students for Diversity, Equity & Inclusion, Director of the Butler Center, Colorado College, who is a member of the Kognito DEI Advisory Group spoke with us about the importance of gender pronouns to inform this post.
+Special thanks to Rosalie M. Rodriguez, Senior Associate Dean of Students for Equity & Inclusion, Director of the Butler Center, Colorado College and member of the Kognito Advisory Group for Inclusion and Belonging, who spoke with us about the importance of gender pronouns to inform this post.

 Why are gender pronouns important?

 Using the personal pronouns someone has chosen is a way to show respect and honor their identity.
 Just as you would show respect by calling someone by their chosen name, you should respect their chosen gender pronouns.
 Ignoring these preferred pronouns can be offensive and imply the oppressive notion that intersex, transgender, nonbinary, and gender nonconforming people do not or should not exist.

 In a learning or work environment, using the right pronouns can help individuals feel seen and heard.
 This is important in any environment, but in the context of school or work, it gives individuals more confidence and assurance that they can be themselves, and allows them to contribute more to the group.